Gaviña Gourmet Coffee: History

-Operation and brands
+Operation

 By 2002, Gaviña's whole-bean coffee was the top-selling brand in Los Angeles grocery stores, with its ground coffee ranked third behind Folgers and Maxwell House and the company decided to expand supermarket supplies to other regions of the US.

 Gaviña had begun selling its coffee to a small group of McDonald's restaurants in Southern California in 1983 and, in 2005, it created a stronger blend that resulted in double-digit growth in coffee sales through the fast-food outlets.
 It was one of three U.S. suppliers subsequently chosen to produce espresso for the McCafe program.

 By 2010, Gaviña was roasting about 40 million pounds of coffee per year and was an $114m business, with a fifth of revenue from making and packaging private label coffees for McDonald's, 7-Eleven and Costco stores, according to the Los Angeles Times.
 The company, which remains family owned, still produces roasts for different ethnic markets, as well as supplying supermarkets, such as Ralphs, Walmart and Safeway.
 It sells coffee in 20 states and its range includes the Don Francisco and La Llave brands.